suoglu/Digital_Clock/README.md

 Alarm is not sensitive to the seconds.

+File [`alarm.v`](Source/alarm.v) contains two modules `alarmHex` and `alarmDec`, one for hexadecimal other one for decimal modules.
+However only diffrence between those modules is the size of the registers.

 **`h24Toh12`:**

 Combinational "add-on" module to convert 24 hour format to 12 hour format.